DamianCoventry/SimpleWebServer/README.md

 ## Run the web server locally
-To run the web server locally execute this command line `python server.py`.
+To run the web server locally execute this command line `python3 Main.py`.
 By default, it listens on port `8080`.
 If you want to use a different port then create an environment variable named `PORT` with some other positive number.

 ## Docker container